Strengthening health care

 Nearly everyone in B.C. has been touched by cancer at some point in their lives.
 Investing in better prevention strategies, earlier detection, faster treatment and team-based support services means that people in B.C. can get cancer care they can count on – where and when they need it.

-Taking action to eliminate Hepatitis C
+Taking action to eliminate hepatitis C

 Providing faster, team-based care with primary health care strategy